open-rmf/rmf-cloud-tools/docs/architecture.md

 ## Wireguard VPN
 We recommend setting up a VPN for deployment scenarios.
 There are a few benefits.
 First, this helps to reduce the complexity of coordinating IP addresses.
 Second, encryption helps with security.
 Third, this architecture is suitable for quick re-deployment onto cloud infrastructure, such as when you want to put RMF instance on AWS EC2.
 We use [Wireguard](https://www.wireguard.com/) for simplicity in our examples.

-## Gateway Pi
+## Gateway
-We use a Gateway Pi to provide an "abstraction layer" regarding network infrastructure, from the point of view of a robot or infrastructure developer or vendor.
-The aim is to allow the necessary RMF communications to happen on the Wireguard / Gateway Pi layer.
+We use a Gateway device to provide an "abstraction layer" regarding network infrastructure, from the point of view of a robot or infrastructure developer or vendor.
+The aim is to allow the necessary RMF communications to happen on the Wireguard / Gateway layer, and thus minimize any changes required at the underlying systems.
+This makes setups more portable and reconfigurable.

-To the RMF instance, the Gateway Pi *is* the mobile robot / infrastructure, and communicates as so.
-To the mobile robot / infrastructure, the RMF instance *is* the Gateway Pi.
-This helps to simplify networking configuration and reduce the chances of mishaps.

-The Gateway Pi can be a separate device, or exist as a modification to the software of the connected system, depending on your constraints.
+The Gateway Pi can be a separate device, or exist as a modification to the software of the connected system, depending on your needs.
+For example, the Gateway could exist directly on the controller of your mobile robot, or you could attach a separate device to it.